-In agreement with the hospital service providers, given that infection control requirements are met, the ministry uses two models for contracting hospitals for delivering COVID related services.
-A) A full mobilization model invasions switching hospitals completely to managing COVID suspected or confirmed cases and B) Hybrid model, when hospitals allocate a part of their bed capacity to COVID 19 purposes.
-In this cases hospitals define the number of beds that can safely be used of patients with COVID.
+In agreement with the hospital service providers, given that infection control requirements are met, the MoILHSA uses two models for contracting hospitals for delivering COVID-19 related services:

+Full mobilization model: invasions switching hospitals completely to managing COVID suspected or confirmed cases, and

+Hybrid model: hospitals allocate a part of their bed capacity to COVID 19 purposes.
+In this case, hospitals define the number of beds that can safely be used for COVID-19 patients.
 With concurrence from the State Procurement Agency, the NHA issues service contracts to “hybrid” hospitals on utilization of certain number of beds for COVID purposes.

-The hospitals providing COVID/FEVER services are determined by the Ordinance of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia # N 01-306/o, dated June 30, 2020 and the Resolution of the Government of Georgia 322 dated May 23, 2020.
+The hospitals providing COVID/FEVER services are determined by the Ordinance of the MoILHSA# N 01-306/o, dated June 30, 2020 and the Resolution of the GoG 322 dated May 23, 2020.
 Initially total 34 health care facilities were contracted.
-However due to the effective management of the Pandemic, the number of contracted health care facilities have been decreased.
+However due to the effective management of the pandemic, the number of contracted health care facilities have been decreased.
 As of August, 2020, there are twelve facilities that are fully or partially mobilized across the country (Ordinance # 01-306 /o, amended on July 31, 2020).

 Fully mobilized: